FLM-Audio: Natural Monologues Improves Native Full-Duplex Chatbots via Dual Training: : Dual Training Paradigm

 \section{\modelname: Dual Training Paradigm}

-Although both \modelname and Moshi \cite{moshi} adopt a RQ-Transformer \cite{uniaudio, hierarchical} model architecture, Moshi's training pipeline can not be trivially transferred to \modelname.
-This is due to fundamental differences in monologue alignment strategies, as discussed in Section \ref{sec:2.2}.
-We summarize the distinctions across post-training and fine-tuning stages in Table \ref{tab:training_stages}.
+Although both \modelname and Moshi adopt a RQ-Transformer \citep{uniaudio, hierarchical} model architecture, \textit{Moshi's training pipeline can not be trivially transferred to \modelname.} This is due to fundamental differences in monologue alignment strategies, as discussed in Section \ref{sec:2.2}.

-Both models undergo four stages in total, including two post-training and two fine-tuning stages.
-However, to better exploit the language modeling benefits of natural monologues, \modelname features special designs to enhance sentence-level alignment with both listen and speak channels during the early stages.
 Because our framework incorporates both TTS-style and ASR-style data formats throughout post-training and fine-tuning, we term this approach the ``Dual Training Paradigm''.
+We summarize the distinctions across post-training and fine-tuning stages compared to Moshi in Appendix \ref{appendix:stages_moshi}.